 Whilst you may find some providers offer fast tracked qualifications in 2-4 weeks, in our experience, we've found that you just won’t learn enough or gain enough practical coaching experience in such short timeframes.
 This may leave you being thrown into the fitness industry without the appropriate skills and experience to really make it work.

 It is difficult to give a definitive answer because every student is different.
-Some students are able to study full-time, some can commit 16 hours per week – others only 6-8 hours.
+Some students are able to study full time, some can commit 16 hours per week – others only 6-8 hours part time.
 You may want to mix intensive periods of study with ‘rest’ periods to fit around work and family commitments.

 Also, you may be happy to attend courses in any location, giving you a greater choice of courses dates, while others may not.
 This is why we like to spend time designing your training plan with you before you enrol with us so that it fits around your commitments and the time you can dedicate to study.